2020 Thuringian government crisis: Nomination of the candidates

 The Left Party, the SPD and the Greens nominated the incumbent Minister President Bodo Ramelow as their candidate.
+CDU and FDP had no candidate as they had no majority of their own, and did not want to get elected with AfD support.

-The AfD faction proposed Christoph Kindervater, a largely unknown candidate.
-Kindervater, the mayor of Sundhausen, had previously made his mark by writing a letter to the members of the CDU, FDP and AfD factions of parliament in order to run for the office of Minister President in Thuringia.
-He had run for the Unstrut-Hainich district council in 2019 on the CDU list and called himself a supporter of the Values Union.
+The AfD faction proposed a largely unknown candidate, Christoph Kindervater, the part time mayor of small village Sundhausen.
+Kindervater had previously made his mark by writing a letter to the members of the CDU, FDP and AfD factions of parliament in order to run for the office of Minister President in Thuringia.
+He had run for the Unstrut-Hainich district council in 2019 on the CDU list and called himself a supporter of the Values Union, then still part of CDU.

 The FDP faction decided to let their faction and state chairman Thomas Kemmerich run in the third ballot, if Bodo Ramelow failed twice before.
 According to their own statements, this was rather a symbolic candidacy to offer a "civic alternative" to the two candidates from left and right.
-However, they only wanted to run if the AfD also sent its own candidate in order to avoid receiving votes from the AfD, because they assumed that the AfD would vote for its own candidate.
+However, they only wanted to run if the AfD continued to sent its own candidate in order to avoid receiving votes from the AfD, because they assumed that the AfD would continue to vote for its own candidate.
 The day after the election, Kemmerich admitted in an interview in Heute Journal that the opposite should have been expected.
 However, the FDP ruled out cooperation or agreement with the AfD at any time.
 At the same time, there was no plan for the next steps in the formation of a government.

 In the days leading up to the election, the press sometimes discussed the possibility "that a candidate from the CDU or FDP could win in the third round of voting with the support of the AfD".
 On the day before the election, Wolfgang Tiefensee, head of the SPD in Thuringia, warned the Mitteldeutsche Zeitung newspaper that such a "dam burst" would be "a serious damage to democracy" and as such would "radiate far beyond Germany."
 In the FDP parliamentary group in the Bundestag, the situation in Thuringia was briefly discussed before the election and Christian Lindner warned against being dependent on votes from the AfD, but the representative of the FDP Thuringia pointed out that this was an internal matter.
 Moreover, according to his own statements, nobody had expected that the AfD would not vote for its own candidate.
 According to media reports, however, CDU federal chair Annegret Kramp-Karrenbauer had asked FDP state leader Mohring and Lindner for Kemmerich not to run.